thevalleydev/api-test-docker/README.md

 # api-test-docker

-uber basic php api setup to learn the ropes with docker
+uber basic php api setup to learn the ropes with docker.
+You need docker installed

 * docker build -t api-test-docker .